T-duality simplifies bulk-boundary correspondence: the noncommutative case: Overview of T-duality applied to bulk-boundary correspondence

 where $\cT$ is a Toeplitz-like algebra \cite{WO} associated with $\wh{\ce}$ and $\wh{\cb}$ \cite{PSB}.
 One can show that the $K$-theories of $\cT$ and $\wh{\ce}$ coincide, leading to another similar exact hexagon of K-groups:

-As explained in detail in \cite{PSB}, the Toeplitz extension algebra $\cT$ may be interpreted as the bulk-with-boundary algebra, and vertical connecting maps $\partial$ in this diagram may be identified as the physical bulk-boundary homomorphism.
+As explained in detail in \cite{PSB}, the Toeplitz extension algebra $\cT$ may be interpreted as the bulk-with-boundary algebra, and the vertical connecting maps $\partial$ in this diagram may be identified as the physical bulk-boundary homomorphisms.

 As we explain in Section \ref{sect:BB}, T-duality simply interchanges the geometric and physical perspectives $\cb \leftrightarrow \wh{\cb}$, $\ce \leftrightarrow \wh{\ce}$.
 So far we have not said anything detailed about the maps in our exact hexagons, but we shall see that the geometric description is much simpler, and that the two hexagons encode the same information.
-(Strictly speaking the T-dual of the geometric bulk algebra is only stably equivalent to the physical bulk algebra, but that gives the same $K$-theory.)
 In particular, the bulk-boundary homomorphism $\partial$ which we are interested in becomes the geometric restriction map under T-duality, as one might expect from heuristics.

 The precise $K$-theory groups which are relevant for a given physical system vary in complexity, and accordingly, there are T-duality transformations of varying intricacy as summarized in Table \ref{Tdualitytable}.
 The first three rows had been dealt with in previous papers \cite{MT1,MT2,MT3}.
+For example, the 2D/3D Kane--Mele invariants \cite{KM} (for systems with fermionic time-reversal symmetry) live in (the reduced part of) $KQ^0(\TT^d,\varsigma)\cong KR^{-4}(\TT^d,\varsigma)$ with $d=2,3$, where $\varsigma$ is the momentum reversal involution $k\mapsto-k$, while their T-duals live in $KO^{-1}(\TT^3)$ or $KO^{-2}(\TT^2)$.
+The Kitaev Majorana chain \cite{Ki} invariants (with particle-hole symmetry) are in $KR^{-2}(\TT,\varsigma)$ with T-dual in $KO^{-1}(\TT)$ .
 In this paper, we focus on the last three rows, which subsume the first three.